pathawks/cs4420-project/docs/paper.md

 our tests, the time it took to generate this database was *far* greater than the time it took other heuristics to find a solution that the overhead was never worth it.

+If we had more time, we would have liked to test *every* puzzle solvable in 20 or fewer moves, rather than just a subset of puzzles.
+It is _conceivable_ (though not particularly likely) that we just happened to find a subset that one heuristic was especially well suited for, and testing more puzzles would have eliminated this possibility.